Supported Models for Models API

 Capabilities: What can the model do?
 Advanced models can perform a wider variety of tasks (usually at the expense of higher costs and slower speeds—or both).
 The ability to follow complex instructions is a key indicator of model capabilities.

-Cost: How much does the model cost to serve and use?
+Cost: How much does the model cost to use?
 For details on usage and billing, see Einstein Usage.

 Quality: How well does the model respond?
 The quality of model responses can be hard to measure quantitatively, but a good place to start is the LMSYS Chatbot Arena.